Converting Industry

 Flexoprinting section

-If the flexoprinting section is indicated as Ex-area because solvents are used, static charges on the material can ignite the gas and cause a fire.
-Neutralising and static measuring just before the material touches the central (printing) drum is done by an ATEX approved anti-static bar and sensor bar.
-This way static charges are actively monitored to ensure a safe level; resulting in long and high quality production runs.
-After the printing section the material could be re-charged again in the dryer.
-Placing anti-static bars and a sensor bar enables neutralising and monitoring of the static charge before the film goes to the next section of the machine.
+If the flexoprinting section is indicated as EX-area (if solvents are used), static charges from the material can ignite the gas and cause a fire.
+Neutralising and static measuring just before the material touches the central (printing) drum is advised with our ATEX approved devices like the Sensor IQ Easy EX and our Performax IQ Easy EX.
+This way, static charges are actively monitored to ensure a safe level, resulting in long and high quality production runs.
+After the printing section the material might generate static again in the dryer.
+Placing ionisation bars with a sensor enables neutralising and monitoring of static charges before the film goes to the next section of the machine.

 Winding Station